 As of the end of the period covered by this report, an evaluation was carried out under the supervision and with the participation of the Company's management, including its Chief Executive Officer and interim Chief Financial Officer, of the effectiveness of its disclosure controls and procedures (as defined in Rule 13a-15(e) under the Securities Exchange Act of 1934 (the "Exchange Act")).
-Based upon that evaluation, the Company's Chief Executive Officer and interim Chief Financial Officer have concluded that these disclosure controls and procedures were effective as of and for the period covered by this report.
+Based upon that evaluation, the Company's Chief Executive Officer and interim Chief Financial Officer controls and procedures were effective as of and for the period covered by this report.